desmos-labs/docs/docs/04-validators/03-setup.md

 To create your validator, just use the following command:

-::: warning Don't use more staking token than you have!
+:::warning Don't use more staking token than you have!

 On Morpheus testnet, we are using `udaric` as the staking token and it will be the example below.